-- Measures the achievement of the CAPS Broad Topics and Topics content: Concepts/Skills/ Knowledge as well as the theoretical and performance components of each topic. - Verifies whether the Guidelines for Standardisation of the Written Sections were followed. - Applies the relevant rubrics for the: - Theory Section: rubrics for the assignment, essay and research - Performance Section: rubrics for a poem, monologue, prose, movement and extract as well as the rubrics for the design, directing, film and stage management - Measures the learners' evidence and performance against the criteria and level descriptors of the rubrics. - See the section on COVID-19 regulations, at the beginning of this guideline. - Adheres to the following principles of:
+- Measures the achievement of the CAPS Broad Topics and Topics content: Concepts/Skills/ Knowledge as well as the theoretical and performance components of each topic. - Determines whether the Guidelines for Standardisation of the Written Sections were followed. - Uses the relevant rubrics for the: - o Theory Section: rubrics for the assignment, essay and research - Performance Section: rubrics for a poem, monologue, prose, movement and extract as well as the rubrics for the design, directing, film and stage management - Measures the learners' evidence and performance against the criteria and level descriptors of the rubrics. - Adheres to the following principles of: - o Fairness:

-Fairness:

-An assessment should allow for learners of both genders and all backgrounds to do equally well and for all to have an equal opportunity to demonstrate the skills and knowledge being assessed.
-Fairness is jeopardized if bias exists in the task (if the task elevates or minimises race, gender, religion, etc.) or in the marker (how the task is marked is influenced by the marker's personal views).
-For a task to be fair, its content, context, and performance expectations should: reflect knowledge, skills, and experiences that are equally familiar and appropriate to all learners.
+An assessment should allow for learners of all genders (LBTQ plus) and all backgrounds to do equally well and for all to have an equal opportunity to demonstrate the skills and knowledge being assessed.
+Fairness is jeopardised if bias exists in the task or in the marker.
+For a task to be fair, its content, context and performance expectations should: reflect knowledge, skills and experiences that are equally familiar and appropriate to all learners.
 This should include access to research resources.